Whenti/bullseye_cpp/README.md

 ## License

-This project licensed under the GPL3 License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project licensed under the GPL3 License - see the [LICENSE](LICENSE) file for details.